TheBadJuJu has experience working at an Amazon warehouse and enjoys sharing their experience with prospective job hunters.

 How to Get a Job at Amazon in the United States

-In the area of the country that I live in, in order to get your shot at working in one of the Amazon warehouses you have to first apply to a temporary service.
-There are a few guidelines that you will have to follow and these are important.
-Just like many jobs out there, being able to follow simple directions can make or break you in your job retention chances.
+In the area of the country that I live in, in order to get your shot at working in one of the Amazon warehouses, you have to first apply to a temporary service.
+There are a few guidelines that you will have to follow, and these are important.
+Just like many jobs out there, being able to follow simple directions can make or break your job retention chances.

 In order to be hired to work as a temporary associate at Amazon, you have to:

 - Be able to pass a mouth swab drug test.

 - Not been convicted of a violent felony.

 - Pass a simple screening test for reading comprehension.

 - Be available to work one of the four day on, three day off shifts that are available.